handsontable/handsontable/docs/next/guides/getting-started/installation.md

 ## Create a container

-In your HTML, add an empty `div` tag, which serves as a container for your Handsontable instance.
+In your HTML, add an empty `div`, which serves as a container for your Handsontable instance.

 ```html
 <div id="my-container"></div>